SCEDC/ground-motion-packet/docs/guidelines-provider.md

 It is a common scenario where the data provider may only know the instrument response for seismic channels but may not be given information on sensor installation (housing, emplacement depth).
+How much detail is known to the provider will affect how the stream dictionary is organized.

+**If the provider has sufficient knowledge of the site installation, a stream should contain traces from a single sensor at a single sample rate.**

-How much detail is known to the provider will affect how the stream dictionary is organized. **If the provider does not have enough information to separate 2 time series they should be put into the same stream.**
+**If the provider does not have enough information to separate 2 time series they should be put into the same stream.**

 Example
 ====